Chr1sC0de/stripe-checkout-platform/README.md

 # stripe-checkout-platform

-Template for a checkout platform
+A template for a checkout platform